-Prerequisites: ENG 097, if required, and MAT 144 or MAT 155 or a satisfactory score on the College Level Mathematics
+Prerequisites: ENG 097, if required, and MAT 144 or MAT 155 or a satisfactory score on the College Level Mathematics Test 4 lecture hours per week 4 credit hours

 ▲ MAT 172 - Unified Calculus II

 This course is a continuation of MAT 171 particularly appropriate for students continuing onto Calculus III or studying Engineering.
 Topics include algebraic and transcendental functions, techniques of integration, area, volume, applications to the physical, biological, and managerial sciences, infinite series, conic sections, and parametric equations.